Ajo Copper News

-The newspaper concentrates on news of the community and also features columns by local writers.
-It accepts general advertising.
-It is sold at local newsstands and is also available by subscription.

-The newspaper may be reached through its website which gives e-mail, mail, and telephone contact information.

 History

 The first issue of the Ajo Copper News bore a dateline of April 29, 1916.
 In its history, the newspaper has had a handful of publishers and editors, moved a few times, come back from a disastrous fire, and survived some tough times.

 Renwick White, encouraged by John Campbell Greenway and Mike Curley, founded the Ajo Copper News in March 1916 and published the first official issue in April.
 The first office was located in Clarkston and later was moved to Ajo.

 Most of the newspaper files were destroyed when the newspaper office and a bakery burned down in 1935.
 A new building was built and the Ajo Copper News was published again after a hiatus of about three months.

 White was editor & publisher of the Ajo Copper News for 31 years before retiring in June 1947.
 L.T.
 “Ted” Beggs, who had been working for White, took over the paper.
 After Beggs’ death in November 1951, his wife Geraldine Beggs assumed the reins as publisher.

 In 1954, George Gable became publisher with his son Barry acting as editor.
 After George Gable's sudden death from a heart attack in June 1958, Barry Gable became publisher and editor; his wife Lois joined him as business manager and later as assistant publisher.